 Current evacuation policy Stay Put Are fire action procedures suitable and appropriately documented?
 Not Known Are there suitable arrangements for calling the fire service?
 N/A Is there a suitable fire assembly point?
 N/A Are there suitable arrangements for the evacuation of disabled people?
+Yes

-Yes These are general needs flats and as such no specific occupancy risk is identified.
+These are general needs flats and as such no specific occupancy risk is identified.
 Tenants are presumed to be a typical cross section of public and could include visitors and contractors.
 It is assumed that all occupants and visitors are capable of using the means of escape unaided to reach a place of ultimate safety.

-Training & Drills Are staff regularly on the premises?
+Training & Drills

+Are staff regularly on the premises?
 No Are employees from outside organisations given appropriate fire safety information?
-Yes Comments Fire Action notices provide sufficient information to inform persons of outside of a fire. organisations of the action to take in the event Testing & Maintenance Was testing & maintenance information available?
 No

+A provided Fire Action notice would give sufficient information to inform persons of outside organisations of the action to take in the event of a fire.

+Testing & Maintenance